RenderKit/openvkl/doc/api.md

 ------------

 Objects in Open VKL are exposed to the APIs as handles with internal reference counting for lifetime determination.
-Objects are created with particular type's `vklNew...` API entry point.
+Objects are created with each particular type's `vklNew...` API entry point.
 For example, `vklNewData` and `vklNewVolume`.

 In general, modifiable parameters to objects are modified using `vklSet...` functions based on the type of the parameter being set.
 The parameter name is